 The beautiful jazz ballad “Blue in Green” is a jazz piano staple.
 First appearing on Miles Davis’ classic jazz album “Kind of Blue” in 1959, the song is often attributed to jazz piano hero Bill Evans (though Miles Davis is credited as the composer, many believe Bill Evans played a large role in the composition of this song).
 In this article we’ll take a look at how to play this piece as a solo piano arrangement.
 We’ll go through the first few measures and discuss some advanced jazz techniques in the style of Bill Evans to help you create some beautiful, lush piano chords.
-And don’t forget to check out the complete video lesson!
+And don’t forget to check out the complete Blue in Green lesson

 Blue In Green: The Major 7 #11 Chord

 Let’s check out the first 4 measures of “Blue in Green.”
 What do you notice in measure 1?

 The ‘E’ in the melody represents the #11 on the Bb major 7th chord, an upper extension that is sometimes used on major 7th chords in jazz.
 It’s a sound that has some inherent conflict and tension.
 Here’s a great way to harmonize major 7th chords with #11 - think of a major triad built a whole-step above the root of the chord